EU Electronic Signature Levels (eIDAS): What's the Difference Between Simple, Advanced, and Qualified Signatures?

 What is the practical difference between SES, AES, and QES signatures?

 SES is the simplest (e.g., a name in an email).
 AES requires strong authentication, like bank credentials.
-QES is the strongest and is equivalent to a handwritten signature—it requires a qualified certificate.
+QES is the strongest and equivalent to a handwritten signature – it requires an approved certificate.

-Is an AES-level signature sufficient for an employment contract?
+Is AES level sufficient for an employment contract?

 Yes, in most cases, AES is sufficient for employment contracts in Finland.
-The law does not generally require a QES level for employment contracts.
+The law generally does not require QES level for employment contracts.

-The Trusted List is an official list of qualified trust service providers maintained by EU member states.
+The Trusted List is an official list maintained by EU countries of approved trust service providers.
 The list can be found on the EU Commission's website.

 Can an SES signature be disputed in court?

-An SES signature cannot be dismissed solely because it is in electronic form (eIDAS Article 25).
+An SES signature cannot be rejected solely because it is in electronic form (eIDAS Article 25).
 However, its evidentiary value is weaker than that of AES or QES.

 Does EpicSign support AES-level signatures?

 Yes.
-EpicSign supports strong authentication (bank credentials), which meets the requirements for AES.
+EpicSign supports strong authentication (bank credentials), which meets the AES requirements.

 Rarely.
-QES is necessary mainly when the law explicitly requires a written form or for government interactions.
-For standard contracts, AES is sufficient.
+QES is primarily needed when the law explicitly requires a written form or when dealing with authorities.
+For regular agreements, AES is sufficient.

-This article is for general informational purposes and does not constitute legal advice.
+This article is general in nature and does not constitute legal advice.

 Try EpicSign